bakudr18/RubiksCubeRobot/README.md

 You can find more detail here in Chinese.

 ## Installation
 Follow [86duino](http://www.86duino.com/?page_id=2844) and [Maixpy](https://maixpy.sipeed.com/en/) website to set the environment.
 Upload the main.ino and colorclassification.py into 86Duino and Maixduino respectively.

+## Limits
+* OV2640 camera's maximum exposure time is 120190us.
+That's why we added the led strip.
+* It's important to fix the lighting environment when detecting colors, so we added the cover on top of the camera.
+* Color classification algorithm classifies color white first because white and black are in different dimension of color space than others.
+Therefore, rubik's cube must have the white color.